Alison Knowles: Prints

+Personal life and death

+Knowles was born in Scarsdale, New York, on April 29, 1933.
+She was married to Dick Higgins, a leading Fluxist who coined the term "intermedia".
+She had twin daughters, Jessica and Hannah Higgins.
+Jessica is a New York-based intermedia artist closely associated with seminal curator Lance Fung, late Fluxus gallerist Emily Harvey, and the International Artists' Museum's Construction in Process.
+Hannah is a writer, art historian, and professor at the University of Illinois at Chicago.
+Both daughters performed and collaborated in original Fluxus-related events as youths.
+Knowles often performed pieces with members of her family, including Loose Pages, Shoes Of Your Choice, and Beans All Day.

+Knowles lived and worked from her loft in New York City's SoHo district, where she was a resident beginning in the 1950s.
+She died in New York on October 29, 2025, at the age of 92.

 Awards

-Knowles has been acknowledged for her profound contributions to contemporary art in the forms of a Guggenheim Fellowship (1967), National Endowment for the Arts Grants (1981 and 1985), a collaborative New York State Council on the Arts Grant (1989), a documenta Professorship at the Kunstakademie Kassel, Germany (1998), the College Art Association Lifetime Achievement Award (2003), and Anonymous was a Woman Grant (2003).
-In 2015 Knowles was selected by the art historian Claire Bishop to receive a Francis J. Greenburger Award, which go to under-recognized artists every two years.
+Knowles was acknowledged for her profound contributions to contemporary art in the forms of a Guggenheim Fellowship (1967), National Endowment for the Arts Grants (1981 and 1985), a collaborative New York State Council on the Arts Grant (1989), a documenta Professorship at the Kunstakademie in Kassel, Germany (1998), the College Art Association Lifetime Achievement Award (2003), and Anonymous was a Woman Grant (2003).
+In 2015 Knowles was selected by the art historian Claire Bishop to receive a Francis J. Greenburger Award, which goes to under-recognized artists every two years.

-Personal life

-Alison Knowles was married to Dick Higgins, a leading Fluxist who coined the term intermedia.
-She has two twin daughters, Jessica and Hannah Higgins.
-Jessica is a New York-based intermedia artist closely associated with seminal curator Lance Fung, late Fluxus gallerist Emily Harvey, and The International Artists' Museum's Construction in Process.
-Hannah Higgins is a writer, art historian, and professor at the University of Illinois at Chicago.
-Both daughters performed and collaborated in original Fluxus related events as youths.
-Knowles often does performance pieces with members of her family, including Loose Pages, Shoes Of Your Choice, and Beans All Day.
-Knowles lives and works from her loft in New York City's Soho district, where she was a homesteader beginning in the 1950s.